Comparing Type Systems for Deadlock Freedom: Translating into

-To address this limitation of $\encCP{\cdot}$, we have defined an optimized rewriting procedure that preserves value dependencies.
-Here we discuss the key elements of this optimization; the full technical development is presented in Appendix~\ref{sec:appendix-6}.
-The optimization is obtained as follows: \begin{enumerate} \item Detecting value dependencies requires gathering further information on how types are implemented by process prefixes.
+To address this limitation of $\encCP{\cdot}$, we have defined an optimized translation that preserves value dependencies. \ifarxiv Here we discuss the key elements of this optimization; the full technical development is presented in Appendix~\ref{sec:appendix-6}. \else Here we discuss the key elements of this optimization; the full technical development is presented in the online appendix~\cite{DP18}. \fi The optimization is obtained as follows: \begin{enumerate} \item Detecting value dependencies requires gathering further information on how types are implemented by process prefixes.
 To this end, we extend the type system of \Cref{s:sessions} with \emph{annotated} output and input session types, written $\oc^n S.T$ and $\wn^n S.T$ (with $n \geq 0$), which specify the position of an associated prefix within the process.
 This way, e.g., type $\oc^0 S.T$ is associated to an output prefix at top-level.
 Also, we have typing judgments

 where the typing context $\Gamma$ is as before and $\Psi$ is a \emph{dependency context} that describes all communication prefixes in $P$ and their distance to top-level.
+This context contains tuples of the form $(a_1, u, 1)$ and $\langle a_2, u, 2 \rangle$; the former can be read as ``there is an input on $a_1$ with placeholder $u$ one prefix away from top-level'', whereas the latter can be read as ``there is an output on $a_2$ with object $u$ two prefixes away from top-level''.
 Using $\Psi$, we formally define value dependencies as pairs: we write $\vdep{a^n}{b^m}$ to denote a value dependency of an (output) prefix along session $b$ on an (input) prefix along session $a$.

 \item We exploit the value dependencies in $\Psi$ to refine the definitions of characteristic processes (\mydefref{def:charprocess}) and catalyzer contexts (\Cref{def:catalyser}) of a typing context $\Gamma$: \begin{itemize} \item The set of characteristic processes of $\Gamma$ that exploits $\Psi$ is denoted $\chrpv{\Gamma}{}{\Psi}$: it implements value dependencies in $\Psi$ using so-called \emph{bridging sessions} that connect the characteristic processes of the two types involved in the dependency. \item The set of catalyzer contexts of $\Gamma$ handles value dependencies in $\Psi$ by ``isolating'' them using dedicated forwarder processes and characteristic processes. \end{itemize}